jtnystrom/Discount/README.md

 If you installed from BioConda, you can simply run `discount.sh`.

+By default, Discount is allowed to use 16 GB of RAM.
+It is helpful to assign as much as you can spare.
+For example:

+`export DISCOUNT_MEMORY=32g`.

+Temporary data is stored in `/tmp` by default.
+To change this, set the variable `DISCOUNT_TMP`.
+This should be located on a fast drive, such as an SSD.

 For a manual installation, download the Spark distribution (3.5.0 or later 3.x versions, but < 4.0.0) (http://spark.apache.org).
 Scripts to run Discount are provided for macOS and Linux.
-To run locally, edit the file `discount.sh` and set the path to your unpacked Spark distribution).
-This will be the script used to run Discount.
-Other settings can also be changed in this file.
-It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.
+To run locally, set `SPARK_HOME` to the location of your uncompressed Spark distribution).

 To run on AWS EMR, please use `discount-aws.sh`.
 In that case, change the example commands below to use that script instead, and insert your EMR cluster name as an additional first parameter when invoking.
 To run on